albertogg99/p2-continuous-control/README.md

 #### Results

 The agent is able to solve the problem in 68 episodes (averaging 30 points from episode 68 to episode 168).
+A detailed description of the implemented algorithm can be found in [report.pdf](report.pdf).
 The weights of the actor network are stored in
 [actor.pth](solution/actor.pth) and the weights of the critic network are stored in [critic.pth](solution/actor.pth).
 Here's the agent's score history: